Campaign of the Month: October 2017

 Losing a Title of Tribute

 Just as gaining titles of tribute should be rare and momentous for a character, losing one should be almost unheard of.
 Just receiving the title in the first place tends to take accomplishments of great note and its conferment indicates a position of permanent adulation.
 Nobody should be stripped of a tribute without having committed a truly devastating crime against the covenant.
 When a vampire is stripped of tribute, a public (or at least embarrassingly witnessed) ceremony of humiliation and punishment is often held.
 The Prima Invicta makes an open declaration of disappointment, officially removing the title forever after.
 It is not entirely unheard of for this ceremony to end with the disgraced vampire’s exile, defection or self-destruction.

-Duke/Duchess: Bestowed upon a vampire who is held responsible for conquering a city and establishing a strong base of power for lasting rule by the Invictus.
-A Duke or Duchess is customarily given a permanent place in the Prima Invicta of the city he or she has secured, as well as permanent personal rule over a domain within the city.
+• Duke/Duchess: Bestowed upon a vampire who is held responsible for conquering a city and establishing a strong base of power for lasting rule by the Invictus.
+A duke or duchess is customarily given a permanent place in the Prima Invicta of the city they have secured, as well as permanent personal rule over a domain within the city.
 The name of the city in question is appended to the title (for example, The Duke of Sydney).
 No more than one Invictus vampire may traditionally hold this title in a city’s history.
-Even Final Death does not free the title for conferring upon another, though in modern nights this practice is relaxed somewhat if the Invictus are forced to re-conquer a city following a prolonged period of absence.
+Even final death does not free the title for conferring upon another, though in modern nights this practice is relaxed somewhat if the Invictus are forced to re-conquer a city following a prolonged period of absence.
 Thus, a few cities hold Kindred with titles such as “the Second Duke of Glasgow.”
-His Grace or Her Grace precedes the name of a Duke or Duchess in introduction.
+His Grace or Her Grace precedes the name of a duke or duchess in introduction.

 Titles of Function